Princess and I: Plot

-As Behati and Jao are heading towards Gulag, Mikay requested permission from the King to meet Jao at least say goodbye to him.
-But as Jao was on the way to their meeting place, he gets caught and is beaten half-dead while Behati was shot down and presumed to be dead.
-As Jao mourned for his mother's death Jao fell unconscious and was helped by Shivaji (Arthur Acuna).
-Back at the palace Princess Areeyah is still devastated for not being able to see Jao for the last time.
-She cannot admit but she loves Jao.
-She does not eat for days and does not sleep due to devastation.
-So Nagaiel, a friend of Gino's late father Dasho Kencho, tells Gino that he is the only person that the Princess can rely on during her depression.
-Meanwhile, Jao wakes up from his injuries and he realizes he was taken to the Philippines where he was brought in by one of the citizens of the East Kingdom named Salve (Ces Quesada), Jao also found out that he is in Santol Village, also called "Yangdon of the Philippines", according to him, a place where citizens of the East Kingdom who escaped from Yangdon were living peacefully without any worries of getting caught.

-Nearly a month later after Jao and Behati were thrown out, peace was beginning to come back to Yangdon and it is the time for the Drukpah Ministers to choose who will be the Dasho that the Princess should marry.
-They decide to choose Dasho Yuan(Gino).
-But concerned for the princess's well-being, he rejects the offer.
-But during the dispute, Mikay suddenly appears and accepts Gino as her next fiancé so she can become Queen and change the law, allowing innocent people who were sent to the Gulag to come back, including Jao.
-She also cannot forget about Jao, and is constantly reminded of him, pushing Gino away.
-Leaving him hurt, but still determined to make the princess happy, even without Jao.
-Meanwhile, Jao who is starting to recover from his injuries learns that it was Shivaji who had saved him from going to the Gulag.
-Due to Shivaji's influence, Jao's mind is slowly being poisoned as he slowly feels hatred towards King Anand and Mikay and all the Citizens of the West Kingdom.
-While in Masantol Village, Jao is starting to earn his own living and decided to live on his own and eventually meets his own kin.
-One of them is Lara (Akiko Solon), a Santol girl who has a crush on him.
+Jao and Behati are heading towards Gulag when Jao is caught and beaten half-dead, while Behati is shot down and presumed dead.
+Jao falls unconscious and is helped by Shivaji (Arthur Acuna).
+Princess Areeyah is devastated and does not eat or sleep due to devastation.
+Nagaiel, a friend of Gino's late father Dasho Kencho, tells Gino that he is the only person the Princess can rely on during her depression.
+Jao wakes up from his injuries and realizes he is taken to the Philippines where he was brought in by one of the citizens of the East Kingdom named Salve (Ces Quesada).
+He also finds out that he is in Santol Village, also called "Yangdon of the Philippines", a place where citizens of the East Kingdom who escaped from Yangdon were living peacefully without any worries of getting caught.
+The Drukpah Ministers decide to choose Dasho Yuan (Gino) as the Dasho that the Princess should marry.
+However, during the dispute, Mikay suddenly appears and accepts Gino as her next fiancé.
+Jao learns that it was Shivaji who saved him from going to the Gulag and is slowly poisoned by his feelings towards King Anand and Mikay and all the Citizens of the West Kingdom.
+Jao eventually meets his own kin, Lara (Akiko Solon), a Santol girl who has a crush on him.